Christian Muxica

 cmuxica [at] g [dot] ucla [dot] edu

-Before coming to Los Angeles, I was a Lab Manager for the XLing Laboratories at UMass Amherst where I earned my undergraduate degree.
-I was primarily advised by Brian Dillon there.
+Before coming to UCLA, I was a Lab Manager for the XLing Laboratories at UMass Amherst where I earned my undergraduate degree.
+I was advised by Brian Dillon there.

 Papers